top of page

 When Child Support Can Be Modified

-Child support orders are not fixed forever.
+Child support orders can change as circumstances change.
 Courts understand that parents’ circumstances can change, and most states allow modifications when there is a significant shift in finances, parenting time, or the child’s needs.
 A modification doesn’t imply wrongdoing — it simply updates the order to match current realities.

 Child support may be eligible for modification when: